tierneytim/btAudio/README.md

 <a name="i"></a>
 ## Wifi interface
 This section covers the [webInterface example](examples/webInterface/webInterface.ino) The serial interface is useful for debugging but not very useful if you have the esp32 hooked up behind a speaker.
-To edit the DSP paramters wirelessly i've created a very simple webserver that you can access via any browser connected to the same network as the ESP32.
+To edit the DSP parameters wirelessly I've created a very simple web server that you can access via any browser connected to the same network as the ESP32.
 It's pretty straightforward to use.
 Simply create a `webDSP` object and pass it your SSID, internet password and the `btAudio` object.

 ```cpp
 #include<webDSP.h>